All Public History students must complete an internship.

 What is an advance contract?
 Before beginning the internship, the student should prepare a contract that describes the work or project to be undertaken.
 While the intern will be responsible for specific tasks or a particular project, the work should ideally involve the student in a broad range of an institution's activities.
 If possible, the intern should be included in staff meetings and have the opportunity to meet the staff in divisions other than the one where you are placed.
 The student should be treated as entry-level professional staff, not as cheap labor or a "go-fer."
 (This is one of the reasons we insist on a clearly spelled out advance contract.)
 The contract should include a brief description of specific tasks and responsibilities assigned to the student; the name and title of the person who will supervise the student's work; a statement of the inclusive dates of the internship, and whether or not the student will be paid and at what rate.
-It should be dated and signed by all three parties (the student, institutional supervisor, and faculty advisor) and a copy given to each.
+It should be dated and signed by the student and the institutional supervisor, with a copy given to the student, the supervisor, and the faculty advisor.
 If the institution has a formal internship program a written description of the existing program can be substituted for the contact at the advisor's discretion, and a copy placed in the student's file.
 A sample contract is appended below.

 Can we change the nature of the work agreed upon?
 It is permissible for the tasks or projects spelled out in the contract to be modified somewhat to meet the changing needs of an institution, although major changes in the contract should only be made with the prior approval of the Public History advisor.